 - Recruiter for project participants,

-- Equipment or materials needs to carry out the work [proposals must include a statement from the relevant Dean approving the purchase].
+- Equipment or materials over $3,000 needed to carry out the work must include a statement from the relevant Dean approving the purchase.

 Proposals will be evaluated according to the following criteria with equal weighting:

 - Is the project innovative and likely to produce new knowledge?

 - Does the project further faculty development for SRCP?